tqnnlabs/tqnn-sdk/README.md

-# TQNN SDK
+# TQNN Python SDK

+## Official Python client for the TQNN API

-The official Python SDK for the **TQNN AnyEngine API**.
+The TQNN Python SDK provides a simple interface for interacting with the TQNN Fault-Tolerant Inference Platform.

-TQNN provides a unified interface for cloud-hosted inference across multiple data domains.
-Whether you're working with biosignals, financial markets, chemistry, text, images, or structured datasets, the SDK allows you to interact with the TQNN inference engine through one simple Python interface.
+Build applications that perform confidence-aware inference across structured data using a consistent Python interface.

 ---